j-haacker/cryoswath/README.md

 ## 🌱 state

 cryoswath is being developed.
-Branch `main` contains the "pip"-installable package, `scripts` contains tutorials, and `data` contains auxiliary data and the required directory structure.
+Branch `main` is the release branch, `scripts` contains tutorials, and `data` contains auxiliary data and the required directory structure.
 You can have everything setup automatically (see "getting started").
 Other branches are for development.

 ## ✨ features